CaiGroup/pyfish_tools/README.md

 ln -s /groups/CaiLab/personal/python_env/lib/python3.9/site-packages/webfish_tools ./
 ```

-### Copy the pipeline folder in your raw images directory.
+### Copy the pipeline folder into your raw images directory.
 ```
 cp -r /path/to/seqFISH_datapipeline /path/to/raw/images/
 ```
+Outputs would be generated into ./seqFISH_datapipeline/output directory

 If you want something added to this github repo, let Katsuya Lex Colon know.

 ### Main Developers and Contributions (Go to them for any questions)